klarich/glycan-heatmap/README.md

 This repository contains code for making a glycan clustermap using publicly available glycan array data, compiled by [glycowork](https://bojarlab.github.io/glycowork/glycan_data.html).
 This builds upon the heatmap functionality in glycowork, enabling users to create heatmaps based on terminal motifs, know motifs, or all mono- and di-saccharides in the dataset.
-The cluster map clusters lectins based on their glycan binding profile, enabling users to identify lectins which bind similar glycans, and therefore may have similar functionality.
+This code also applies a power transformation to normalize the data before creating a heatmap.
+The cluster map clusters lectins based on their glycan binding profile, enabling users to identify lectinsnwhich bind similar glycans, and therefore may have similar functionality.

 ![heatmap.png](heatmap.png)